krystalcherry/post-install-config/README.md

 <h1>osTicket - Post-Install Configuration</h1>
 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket. <br />
-Note: Pre and Installation steps should be completed before proceeding. <br />
+Note: Prerequisites and Installation steps should be completed before proceeding. <br />

 <h2>Environments and Technologies Used</h2>